ocean-tracking-network/node-manager-training/_episodes/09_Supplementary notebooks.md

 - "ipython-utilities has many useful notebooks for Node Managers to help them"
 ---

-OTN maintains several additonal Nodebooks, where fall outside the core `tag`, `deployment` and `detection` tools.
+OTN maintains several additional Nodebooks, where fall outside the core `tag`, `deployment` and `detection` tools.
 These may be useful to explore in certain scenarios.

 ## Check Environment